Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/timing-considerations.md

             - This will cause a series of server-to-client despawn messages to be sent to all clients.
 - **Client Side:**
     - While a server is unloading a scene, the client can begin to receive a bunch of despawn messages for the `NetworkObject`s being destroyed on the server-side while the scene is being unloaded.
-        - By the time a client receives the `SceneEventType.Unload` scene event message, it very well can have no remaining `NetworkObject`s in the scene being unloaded.
+        - By the time a client receives the `SceneEventType.Unload` scene event message, it well can have no remaining `NetworkObject`s in the scene being unloaded.
 This won't impact the client-side scene unloading process, but it is useful to know that this will happen.

 <figure>
 <ImageSwitcher